Quick Links: Hospital and Providers Relief (Español) | Small Business Relief (Español) | Individual and Family Relief (Español)

 - Hospitals and Health Care Providers Relief Fact Sheet

 - The CARES Act allocated $100 billion for health care providers across the nation to respond to the outbreak, and the Paycheck Protection Program and Health Care Enhancement Act provided an additional $75 billion.
-New Jersey hospitals have received $3.19 billion in relief.
+New Jersey hospitals and long-term care facilities have received $3.9 billion in relief.

 - Individuals and Families Relief Fact Sheet

 - The CARES Act included $1,200 economic impact payments for most Americans to address the severe impacts of the COVID-19 outbreak on personal safety and financial security amid this crisis.
-The IRS has delivered 159 million of these payments to Americans, including over 3.9 million payments to New Jerseyans.
-Haven't received your check yet or have a question?
+The IRS has delivered over 4.1 million payments to New Jerseyans.
+Haven’t received your check yet or have a question?
 The IRS has set up a hotline at 800-919-9835.

 - Small and Medium Sized Business Relief Fact Sheet

 - On April 23, Congress passed an additional $310 billion for the Paycheck Program Program and $50 billion in small business disaster loans.
 I was glad to support this critical legislation to ensure our neighborhood small businesses have the support they need, and I am committed to doing more for our state and local governments, hospitals, and first responders.
-American small businesses have received $517.1 billion and New Jersey businesses have received over $16.9 billion in Paycheck Protection loans from this program.
+American small businesses have received more than $519.5 billion and New Jersey businesses have received over $17 billion in Paycheck Protection loans from this program, with 9th District businesses receiving $1.3 billion.
+This program, originally scheduled to expire on June 30, has been extended to August 8.

 We are facing a global pandemic, and ensuring the safety of all families from COVID-19 and its impact on day-to-day life is my top priority.
 You can always reach me and my staff in Washington at 202-225-5751 or New Jersey at 973-523-5152 for assistance or further guidance.
 Remember, my door is always open to you.
 We are all in this together.